Why Are Pets Good for Seniors?

 3. Pets can help improve mood.

 Pets, especially expressive ones like dogs and cats, seem to give unconditional love.
 No matter what you’re thinking or going through, a pet looks to you for attention and responds with affection.
-Just playing with a dog has been shown to release feel-good chemicals in the brain, lifting a pet-owner’s spirits.
+Just playing with a dog has been shown to release feel-good chemicals in the brain, lifting a pet owner’s spirits.

 4. Pets can help increase socialization.

 It can be hard to meet new people, especially after a significant life change, but pets are a great icebreaker.
-Studies show that pets act as catalysts for human social interactions, which tends to result in a sense of community.
+Studies show that pets act as catalysts for human social interactions, which tend to result in a sense of community.

 One study of adults over age 50 found that frequent dog walkers were more likely to report a high sense of community in addition to the benefits of increased physical activity.
 In independent living communities, pet lovers regularly gather to walk their dogs or just socialize with others who share their love of animals.